deepin-community/python-pyproj/docs/advanced_examples.rst

 - :class:`pyproj.crs.CRS`
 - :class:`pyproj.transformer.Transformer`

-If you have pyproj<3.1, you will need to create create the object within the thread that uses it.
+If you have pyproj<3.1, you will need to create the object within the thread that uses it.

 Here is a simple demonstration: